 Month 1: Quantum Fundamentals

-• Week 1-2: IBM Quantum Learning platform free courses: "Basics of Quantum Information"
+- Week 1-2: IBM Quantum Learning platform free courses: "Basics of Quantum Information" (updated for Qiskit 1.x)

-• Week 3: Install Qiskit, run basic circuits on simulators
+- Week 3: Install Qiskit 1.x and qiskit-aer, run basic circuits on simulators

 Month 2: Quantum Algorithms

-• Week 4: Variational Quantum Eigensolver (VQE) for chemistry simulations
+- Week 4: Variational Quantum Eigensolver (VQE) for chemistry simulations; explore Qiskit Patterns for hybrid workflows

-• Resources: Qiskit tutorials, Quantum Algorithm Zoo website
+- Resources: Qiskit tutorials, Quantum Algorithm Zoo website, IBM Quantum Patterns documentation

 Month 3: Real Hardware & Applications

-• Week 1: Run circuits on IBM Quantum real hardware (via cloud, free tier)
+- Week 1: Run circuits on IBM Quantum real hardware (via cloud, free tier available)

-• Week 3: Implement hybrid classical-quantum algorithm for optimization problem
+- Week 3: Implement hybrid classical-quantum algorithm for optimization problem using Qiskit Patterns

-• Resources: IBM Quantum Challenge (monthly competitions), Qiskit Slack community
+- Resources: IBM Quantum Challenge (annual competitions), Qiskit Slack and Discord communities

 While quantum computing's benefits are still emerging, its threat to current cryptography is concrete and imminent.
-RSA and elliptic curve cryptography—securing essentially all internet communications—will be broken by sufficiently large quantum computers.
-NIST's 2024 post-quantum cryptography standards mandate migration, and developers need to act now.
+RSA and elliptic curve cryptography (securing essentially all internet communications) will be broken by sufficiently large quantum computers.
+NIST's 2024 post-quantum cryptography standards are now finalized and in force, and critical federal systems face a 2026 migration deadline that is actively underway.

 "Harvest Now, Decrypt Later" Threat